redpanda-data/connect/docs/processors/README.md

   scheme: base64
 ```

-Decodes parts of a message according to the selected scheme.
-Supported available
+Decodes messages according to the selected scheme.
+Supported available schemes
-schemes are: base64.
+are: base64.

 ## `decompress`